Title and statement of responsibility area

 Name of creator

-Born in New Zealand in 1895, Charles L. ("Ben") Bennet was a First World War veteran who came to Dalhousie University from Jesus College, Cambridge, to teach English in 1922.
-He was Head of the Dalhousie University English Department and George Munro Professor of English (1931-1958).
-He served as Secretary of the Dalhousie Senate, Dean of Arts and Science, Vice Principal of Dalhousie University (1958-1961) and University Registrar.
-He was Counsellor of the Department of Veterans' Affairs and supervised Dalhousie's veterans' programs.
-Bennet founded and managed the Down Under Club (1941-1942) and the Anzac (Australia and New Zealand Army Corps) Club (1941-1944).
-He was a longtime series editor of the Canada Book of Prose and Verse (1933-1951) and editor of The Dalhousie Review (1957-).
-Bennet retired from Dalhousie in 19--, was made emeritus professor in 19--. and died in 1971.
+Born in New Zealand in 1895, Charles Lindsay Bennet was a First World War veteran who came to Halifax from Jesus College, Cambridge, to teach English in 1922.
+He was actively associated with Dalhousie University and the University of King's College from 1923–1963, when he retired.
+He served as lecturer, George Munro Professor of English, chair of the English department, Dean of Graduate Studies, Dean of Arts and Science, University Registrar, and Vice President of the University.
+He was Counsellor of the Department of Veterans' Affairs and supervised Dalhousie's veterans programs.
+Bennet also founded and managed the Down Under Club (1941-1942) and the Anzac (Australia and New Zealand Army Corps) Club (1941-1944).
+He was a longtime series editor of Canada Book of Prose and Verse (1933-1951) and editor of The Dalhousie Review (1957-).
+Bennet died in 1971.

 Scope and content

-The fonds contains considerable material from the Dalhousie Review from 1950 to 1953-correspondence, book reviews, articles pending; correspondence relating to Dalhousie University Faculty of Graduate Studies and Senate; examinations and papers of Dalhousie students (bulk in 1930s); correspondence, outlines, and galley proofs of the Canada Books, I to VI, 1933-1951; correspondence and other material relating to the Down Under Club and Anzac Club, 1940s; personal papers, including Bennet's course notes and exams from his days as a student at Harvard; copies of acting scripts; photos of local theatre productions, School for the Blind, Dalhousie University English Department; photo of the first Soviet war bride in England (Nora Murray); copies of Archibald MacMechan's Late Harvest and E. Ritchie's In the Gloaming.
+Fonds contains considerable material from the Dalhousie Review from 1950–1953, including correspondence, book reviews and articles pending; correspondence relating to Dalhousie University Faculty of Graduate Studies and Senate; examinations and papers of Dalhousie students (primarily 1930s); correspondence, outlines and galley proofs of Canada Books, I to VI, 1933–1951; correspondence and other material relating to the Down Under Club and Anzac Club (1940s); personal papers, including Bennet's course notes and exams from his days as a Harvard undergraduate; copies of acting scripts; photographs of local theatre productions, the School for the Blind, Dalhousie University English Department, and the first Soviet war bride in England (Nora Murray); and copies of Archibald MacMechan's Late Harvest and E. Ritchie's In the Gloaming.

 Immediate source of acquisition